Rnd-Guy/meritous-ap/readme.md

 ## Building Meritous

-Generally, Meritous Gaiden should be built as a 32-bit executable.
-Under Windows, it is recommended to use MSYS MinGW x86.
 Meritous Gaiden depends on the following libraries:

-- SDL 1.2
+- SDL 2
   - SDL-image
   - SDL-mixer
 - zlib
 - libpng

 In addition, under Windows, the Winsock library is required for the Archipelago client component to work, and `windres` is recommended to compile the RC file.

+**PLEASE NOTE**: Although it has been previously recommended to build Meritous in 32-bit, the ASIO library required by `apclientpp` is no longer available in 32-bit.
+Also note that 32-bit and 64-bit saves may not be cross-compatible, but they should be so between Windows and Linux.

 ## Acknowledgements